The Apostolate for Persons with Disabilities

 St. James Parish in Madison served as the first home of the Apostolate.
 Father Campion served as Associate Pastor at St. James, as well as serving as Diocesan Director of the Catholic Youth Organization (C.Y.O.) and Chaplain of Madison General Hospital.

 The first work of the organization was to develop a weekly television Mass to help support and strengthen the spiritual lives of people of all faiths facing challenges related to disabilities.
 Through the generosity of Mrs. Elizabeth Beck Murphy, then owner of WISC-TV, Channel 3, in Madison, the first television Mass was aired on the First Sunday of Advent in 1967.
 After Mrs. Murphy’s death on August 16, 1982, her daughter, Mrs. Elizabeth Murphy Burns, chose to continue their family’s loyal and generous tradition of support of the television Mass.
 Over the years, the television Mass has aired at different times and was originally 45 minutes in length.
-It is a lasting tribute to the generosity of the Morgan-burns family and the entire staff and management of WISC-TV, both past and present, that the television Mass continues to air every Sunday morning at 7:00 am.
+It is a lasting tribute to the generosity of the Morgan-burns family and the entire staff and management of WISC-TV, both past and present, that the television Mass continues to air every Sunday morning at 6:00 and 7:00 am.